Long range order in atomistic models for solids: Two technical estimates on cluster expansion

 Plugging \eqref{CE.1} in the left side of \eqref{CE.2}, and using the fact that $|\supp(q)|\le \|q\|_1$ and $\|q\|_2\le \|q\|_1$, we find

 We now weaken the constraint that $B(q)\ni e,e'$ into $\|q\|_1\ge {\rm dist}(e,e')$ and find that, for $\beta$ large enough,

 as desired.

-{\bf Acknowledgements.} This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement n.724939).
+\textit{Acknowledgments.} This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement n.724939).
 The authors wish to thank Roland Bauerschmidt and Adriana Garroni for very helpful discussions during early stages of this project.
-A.G. would like to thank Massimiliano Pontecorvo for useful comments and references on discrete exterior calculus.
+A.G. would like to thank Massimiliano Pontecorvo for useful comments and references on discrete exterior calculus, {and Robin Reuvers for useful comments on the definition of the observable for testing translational symmetry breaking and on the null directions of the lattice Green's function.}